oracle-livelabs/security/accessgovernance-admin/integrate-oag-db/integrate-oag-db.md

   7. On the Finish Up step of the workflow, you are asked to download the agent you will use to interface between Oracle Access Governance and Oracle Database.
 Select the Download link to download the agent zip file to the environment in which the agent will run.

-## Task 6: Install Agent on Target System
+## Task 6: Install the DB Agent on the Target System

 1. Open the terminal.